georgiotunson/ssql/README.md

 #### Step 1

-In order to use ssql, you must add the database credentials for all db hosts that you plan to use to your .ssql file.
-This file can either be passed to individual commands by using the --config flag, or you can use the default config file stored in your $HOME directory($HOME/.ssql).
-The .ssql file is a .yaml file and each host should be configured as follows:
+In order to use ssql, you must add the database credentials for all db hosts that you plan to use to a file named ".ssql".
+This file can either be passed to individual commands by using the --config flag, or you can configure a default config file by creating a file named .ssql and storing it in your $HOME directory($HOME/.ssql).
+Within the file named .ssql, each host should be configured as follows.
 ```
 host-name:
   platform: mysql